heliosphere-xiv/installer/README.md

 ## Troubleshooting

+Some Windows 10 devices may not have WebView2 installed.
+Please [download and install WebView2][webview2] if necessary.

 If you run into any errors that you can't resolve, please let Anna know in our [Discord server][discord].

 [sos]: https://github.com/Ottermandias/SeaOfStars